TheMaster1127/HTVM/README.md

 ---

 ### HTVM: The Revolution in Programming

 ## HTVM: The Adaptive, Multi-Language, Customizable Syntax and Code Generation Engine

-HTVM is a powerful engine that converts code to 15 languages, including C++, Python, JavaScript, and more (see langs.txt for the full list).
-It offers extreme customizability in syntax and code generation, along with a built-in IDE.
-And introducing groundbreaking features:
-- **Customizable Syntax**: Define your own syntax without restrictions.
-- **No More Build-In Libraries**: Forget importing libraries—everything you need is built-in for simplicity and efficiency.
-- **HTVM IDE**: To enhance your development experience, HTVM comes with a dedicated IDE.

-HTVM makes programming simpler, more flexible, and revolutionary.
+HTVM is a revolutionary system that empowers **you to design your own programming language** with **fully customizable syntax**, tailored precisely to your needs and approach.

+Write code using your personalized keywords, operators, and structure, and HTVM's powerful engine will **generate equivalent code** for **15 distinct target languages**:

+**C++, Python, JavaScript, Go, Lua, C#, Java, Kotlin, Ruby, Nim, AutoHotKey, Swift, Dart, TypeScript, and Groovy.**

+HTVM fundamentally changes the programming experience with groundbreaking features:

+*   **Total Syntax Customization:** Define your own keywords, operators, block structures, comments, and more, without the limitations of traditional languages.
+Build a language that feels intuitive *to you*.
+*   **Multi-Target Code Generation:** Write your logic once in your custom HTVM language and generate native code for multiple platforms or environments simultaneously.
+*   **Simplified Dependency Management:** Leverage a rich set of built-in functions.
+HTVM automatically handles adding necessary library includes/imports in the *generated* code, reducing boilerplate in your HTVM source.
+*   **OSP (Ordinal Struct Programming):** Utilize HTVM's built-in methodology for organizing code with hierarchical namespaces and explicit `struct` data containers. ([See OSP Docs](#https://github.com/TheMaster1127/HTVM/blob/main/DOCUMENTATION.md#osp-ordinal-struct-programming))
+*   **Programming Blocks:** Seamlessly embed native code for any target language directly within your HTVM files for tasks requiring specific platform features or libraries. ([See Programming Blocks Docs](#https://github.com/TheMaster1127/HTVM/blob/main/DOCUMENTATION.md#programming-blocks))
+*   **HTVM IDE:** Develop efficiently with a dedicated IDE featuring custom syntax highlighting (based on *your* rules), code completion, file management, and execution capabilities (JS execution directly, others via generated code).

+HTVM aims to make programming faster, more accessible, more personalized, and ultimately, more powerful by putting you in control of the language itself.

 ---